-- 8.4.1 See 'Rule Sheet' for age group specific backcourt defense rules. - 8.4.1a 9-12 year olds only: Teams who are up by 15 or more points cannot play defense outside of the 3-point line.
-Once the opposing team gets within 8 points, any type of defense may be played. - 8.4.1a.i The penalty for any defensive violation will go as follows: - a.
+- 8.4.1 See 'Rule Sheet' for age group specific backcourt defense rules. - 8.4.1a 9-12-year-olds only: Teams who are up by 15 or more points must play defense in a 2-3 or 3-2 zone.
+Once the opposing team gets within 8 points, any type of defense may be played. - 8.4.1a. i The penalty for any defensive violation will go as follows: - a.
 The first violation will result in a warning.
 A technical foul will be called on each subsequent violation.
 The technical foul will be given to the bench, not the player committing the violation.